I-285/I-20 East Interchange

 - Adding auxiliary lanes along I-20 and I-285

 In November 2019, the Georgia DOT presented a design concept of the proposed I-285/I-20 East Interchange Project at two (2) Public Information Open Houses (PIOHs).
 The PIOHs were hosted to offer attendees the opportunity to view the project displays, submit valuable public comments and ask questions of the project team.
+Information presented to the public at the PIOHs can be accessed by clicking here.
 Over 237 people attended and submitted 91 total comments.
 An official PIOH Comment Response document was developed to address the comments and can be found here.

 Additional Project Information